Reds vs. Nationals Player Props Betting Odds

-Player props are listed for Spencer Steer and Lane Thomas, among others, when the Cincinnati Reds host the Washington Nationals at Great American Ball Park on Friday at 6:40 PM ET.
+Spencer Steer and Lane Thomas are among the players with prop bets on the table when the Cincinnati Reds and the Washington Nationals meet at Great American Ball Park on Saturday (at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!